ExpediaGroup/styx/docs/user-guide/configure-connection-pooling.md

 periodically.
 If the value of the setting is non-positive, connections will not expire.
 Connection age is checked on each incoming request, so connections may live longer than their expiration time if they do not serve any requests.

+* *http2ConnectionPoolSettings*: connection pool settings for http2.

+    *   *minConnections* - the minimum number of connections that may be established to a single origin.

+    *   *maxStreamsPerConnection* - the minimum number of streams that may be established to a single connection.

+    *   *maxPendingStreamsPerHost* - the maximum number of streams that may be waiting to be acquired at the same time.

 ## Connection pending settings.